One of the things that doctors usually stress about when going paperless for their medical practice is picking out a printer model.

 Printing does not fit.
 It gets cut off.

-This is usually caused by 1 of 2 things.
+This is usually caused by a combination of the following things:

 Cannot find the printer.